Biman Bangladesh Airlines Logo

 Biman Bangladesh Airlines Logo 2010

-The green color of the inscription echoes the national colors of Bangladesh, reinforcing the sense of patriotism.
-The stork gives the inscription an elegance and freedom that is often associated with flight.
-The red circle, symbolizing the sun, serves as a universal symbol of warmth and life.
-The logo incorporates both cultural and universal symbols, making it easily recognizable.
+The green color of the text reflects Bangladesh’s national colors, reinforcing a sense of patriotism.
+The stork symbolizes elegance and freedom, traits often associated with flight.
+The red circle, representing the sun, is a universal symbol of warmth and life.
+The logo blends cultural and universal symbols, making it easily recognizable and meaningful.